gbin/DonglePi/README.md

 ## Help Wanted !

-Any contribution is welcomed !
+Any contribution or contributor is welcomed !
 If you want to contribute some code, feel free to open a pull request.
 If you have some experience developing PCBs, feel free to contribute to the Eagle project.